Last updated: July 25, 2019

 a.
 Statistically significant sample sizes warrant a minimum of 30 variables.
 Vision Hill abides by this rule for purposes of the Active Crypto Indices.

-As of the latest measurement period (June 3o, 2019), approximately 50 funds were included in the Vision Hill Active Crypto Indices.
+As of the latest measurement period (March 31, 2020), just over 40 funds were included in the Vision Hill Active Crypto Indices.

 a.
 For a fund manager to be included in any index, Vision Hill requires that fund manager to have a consistent and reliable reporting schedule, otherwise the fund manager may be eliminated from inclusion.
 Vision Hill will take appropriate action where necessary to mitigate the impacts of various biases such as survivorship basis, self-reporting bias, survivorship bias, and more.